benitoss/ColorLight_FPGA_boards/README.md

 Below you can see the new boards added and the supported versions.
 In parenthesis you can see the acepted programmers for each board.
 If there is not a JTAG programmer in parenthesis, the default JTAG programmer is FT2232H.

 There is another utility for ColorLight i5 and iCESugar-Pro called [ECPDAP](https://github.com/adamgreig/ecpdap) added in the toolchain, but that program is too slow to program the board.
+Other JTAG programmer as STM32 with the [DirtyJTAG firmware](https://github.com/jeanthom/DirtyJTAG) has the same problem.
 It is recommendable to use an external JTAG programmer as FT2232, FT232H or USB-Blaster to program these boards.

 ![alt text](https://github.com/benitoss/ColorLight_FPGA_boards/blob/main/images/icestudio_boards.png)